 I too have struggled to control my feelings of anger.
-The length of time between me experiencing anger and deciding what to do can be short.
+The length of time between me experiencing anger and deciding what to do has been short.
 Flashes of anger, rapid thoughts, followed by flashes of behaviour.
 Sometimes words that seem to come from deep down inside me or deliberately symbolic actions.
-The problem being that those words and actions have often been contrary to what I want to do when I am not angry.
-As such I am sorry for my mistakes, grateful for the opportunity to learn from them and to prevent their repetition.
+The problem being that those words and actions have often been contrary to what I want to do, or say, when I am not angry.
+As such I am sorry for my mistakes and am grateful for the opportunity to prevent their repetition.

 'Things can get pretty ugly when our blood starts to boil.
 Some of us are quick to flip, some of us brood, and some of us push down our anger.
 But ultimately anger is a motivator; a driver for change in the face of a perceived injustice.' - (Ripley, & Ward, 2023)

 My emotions while writing this blog included anger at feeling I have to write this blog.
 When actually I am choosing to do so.
 Sadness about the times I felt I had lost control, relief at admitting them and happiness about having more control in the future.
-These feelings communicate how important this issue is for me.
-So my motivation to change how I deal with my anger is strong.
+These feelings communicate how important anger is for me.
+So my motivation to change is strong.
 A need that, with effort, could be transformed into an asset.
 I begin by exploring what makes me angry.

 What makes me angry?